clarencechien/handbook/README.md

 - Enjoy the music (if played by the leader).

 ### For Leaders (Admin Mode)
-1. Scroll to the bottom of the page.
-2. Click the small **π** symbol in the footer.
+1. Click the **"C&E" Avatar** in the header.
-3. Enter the secret code: `love2025`.
+2. Enter the secret code: `love2025`.
-4.  **Controls**:
+3.  **Controls**:
-    - You will see "Leader Controls" floating at the bottom right.
+    - A Floating Action Button (FAB) will appear in the bottom right.
-    - Use the Play/Pause buttons to control music.
+    - Click the FAB to open the menu.
+    - Control music (Play/Pause, Next/Prev, Repeat).
+    - **Download Music**: Click the download icon to save songs for offline use.
     - "Surprise Blocks" (dashed red boxes) in the content will become visible.

 ## Customization